Broadband in The Netherlands: How to choose

 Low standard/demands, limited use

-Situation: does one or more aply to your situation?
+Situation: does one or more apply to your situation?

 - 1-2 person household;

-- No problem if it takes a while for windows updates, app updates to be downloaded;
+- No problem if it takes a while for Windows updates or app updates to be downloaded;

 - Fast internet connection available at work;